IvyMunialo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 6 displays contents in long formart, with user IDS and groups numerically plus hidden files script 7 Creates a directory in another directory script 8 Move file into a new directory under the same directory
+script 6 displays contents in long formart, with user IDS and groups numerically plus hidden files script 7 Creates a directory in another directory script 8 Move file into a new directory under the same directory script 9 delete file from a directory under a directory